MathieuxHugo/Portfolio/.github/ISSUE_TEMPLATE/new-project-template-.md

 ## Description
 Describe in details the project concept.

-## Visibility and money
+## Goal
-Explain how the project will help you gain visibility and money.
+Explain what do you want to achieve with this project

 ## Resources
 Put here the resources that may help you to start the project.